leothehero/OpenStandards/Filesystems/OpenFS.md

 The root inode sits on partition sector 2.

-Each inode contains the corresponding file's starting sector, ending sector, and type (`0` or `1` for file or directory, respectively).
-Each of the inode sectors can allocate 32 files, equating to 2560 total allocable files on a 4-megabyte partition.
+Each inode contains the corresponding file's starting sector, type (`0` or `1` for file or directory, respectively), and various metadata.
+Each inode takes a single 512-byte sector.

 Inodes are formatted as such: